 - In a small pot, combine 3/4 cup of reserved stock with 2 tablespoon of sweet rice flour.
 Bring them to med-high heat to boil and thicken, whisking constantly.
-This is the sweet rice glue (You will only use 1/2 cup of this glue).
+This is the sweet rice paste (You will only use 1/2 cup of this paste).
 Let it cool.

 - In a blender, combine onion, apple, garlic, ginger, salted shrimps (if using), with the reserve 2 tablespoon of fish stock.
 Puree them until very smooth.
 Transfer the mixture to a mixing bowl, add 1/2 cup of the reserved sweet rice glue, Korean chili flakes, anchovy sauce, and sugar.
 Mix well and let it sit for 10 minutes for the chili flakes to soften up.

 - In a large shallow mixing bowl or a baking pan, place the radishes and smother with the chili mixture.
 You might need to do this in batches to avoid overflowing.
 Toss, rub and incorporate the chili mixture to evenly coat the radishes and its leafy stems.